nodexeus/blockvisor/host_setup_guide.md

 ### Network Setup

-BV uses Apptainer to run blockchain nodes, it requires bridge interface to be configured.
+BV uses Apptainer to run protocol nodes, it requires bridge interface to be configured.
 If bridge interface name is different thant default `bvbr0`, then it must be explicitly passed to `bvup` when provisioning(see `bvup --help` for more details).